Why Do Christians Support Israel?

 1. God Blesses Those Who Bless Israel

-By supporting Israel, Christians are living by the Word of God.
+By supporting Israel, Christians believe they are living by the Word of God.
 And, as God promises in Genesis 12:3, “I will bless those who bless you, and whoever curses you I will curse; and all peoples on earth will be blessed through you.”
 Scripture tells us that if we send blessings to Israel and her people, those blessings will be returned.
 What a great way to act on Scripture and give as God has given to us.
 And, as we read in the Bible, these blessings will be returned.

 2. Christians’ Opportunity to Be Part of Biblical Prophecy

-Isaiah 11:12 says, “He will raise a banner for the nations and gather the exiles of Israel; he will assemble the scattered people of Judah from the four corners of the earth.”
+Isaiah 11:12 says, “He will raise a banner for the nations and gather the exiles of Israel; he will assemble the scattered people of Judah from the four quarters of the earth.”
 When biblical prophecy is fulfilled, all of God’s people will come home to Israel.
 Supporting Israel and her people is an opportunity to take part in rebuilding God’s Promised Land.

 3. Israel is Allies with the U.S.